grinux/sunxi-jtag/README.md

 3. Open sunxi-jtag.ewp.
 4. In sunxi_jtag.h change CFG_SYS_UART to desired console UART.
 5. Build dram-app target.
+6. For Cortex-A53 core (H5 etc) run J-Link GDB server GUI and select Cortex-A53 core, JTAG interface, and GDB port 2331 or run console version with params: -select USB=0 -device Cortex-A53 -endian little -if JTAG -speed auto -noir -LocalhostOnly -nologtofile -port 2331
-6. Start debugging.
+7. Start debugging.
-7. If USB dongle is connected you will see "Hello from DRAM" output.
+8. If the USB dongle is connected you will see "Hello from DRAM" output.
-8. Edit linker configuration sunxi-dram-app.icf to set desired code area size.
+9. Edit linker configuration sunxi.icf to set desired code area size.
-9. Enjoy running applications from DRAM without unwanted tricks.
+10. Enjoy running applications from DRAM without unwanted tricks.

 As a side effect of this work, the project allows run the original U-Boot initialization code, and therefore sunxi.mac has two working modes:

 1. macro initialization(default).
 All registers are accessed by JTAG then the main debugee is loaded.
 2. binary initialization.
-Initialization executable loaded by JTAG then run it->evaluate results->load main debugee.
+Initialization executable loaded by JTAG then run it -> evaluate results -> load main debugee.

 Performance between them is not noticeable.
 But if you want to use binary mode or just want to play with SUNXI-related U-Boot code under IAR there are additional steps: